If you are interested in our Homeownership Program, please complete the Pre-Eligibility Questionnaire below.

 Tri-Cities Income Guidelines

-Provided by Housing and Urban Development for Pasco, Kennewick, and Richland.
-Guidelines effective June 1, 2022, and are subject to change.
+Data provided by Housing and Urban Development for Pasco, Kennewick, and Richland.
+Guidelines are effective as of June 1, 2023 and are subject to change.

 80% Area Median Income